 Virginia health officials also said they see more infections reported in the summer, when bacteria in water reproduce more quickly.
 McCombs said that during summer months, “people go to the beach more and they’re exposed more than in the wintertime.”

 To avoid infection, health officials said, anyone with a cut or wound should avoid salt or brackish water.
 If a cut or wound is exposed, officials suggest washing the wound with soap and clean water.

 Residents were also being advised to eat only shellfish that has been fully cooked.

-Those with liver or kidney diseases, diabetes or weakened immune systems are up to 80 times more likely to develop an infection from Vibrio vulnificus than those who are otherwise healthy, state health officials said.
+Those with liver or kidney diseases, diabetes, or weakened immune systems are up to 80 times more likely to develop an infection of Vibrio vulnificus than those who are otherwise healthy, state health officials said.

-Anyone who has symptoms of a vibrio infection and thinks they might have come into contact with the bacteria should contact a health professional, officials said.
+Anyone who has symptoms of a Vibrio infection and thinks he or she might have come into contact with the bacteria should contact a health professional, officials said.